 Medical and Health Services Manager Salary

-The U.S. Bureau of Labor Statistics (BLS) reports that medical and health services manager salaries hovered around a median of $100,980 as of May 2019.
-Workers in the lowest 10% earnings range had annual wages of $58,820, while those in the highest 10% brought in around $189,000.
-Generally, government agencies or private institutions offer salaries close to this number, though salaries can vary significantly across institutions and geographic regions.
+The U.S. Bureau of Labor Statistics (BLS) reports that medical and health services manager salaries hovered around an annual median of $101,340 as of May 2021.
+Workers in the lowest 10% earnings range had annual wages of $60,780, while those in the highest 10% brought in around $205,620.
+It is important to note that salaries can vary significantly across institutions and geographic regions.
 Other factors that impact salaries include experience level and educational background.

 Future Growth of Medical and Health Services Manager Jobs

-The BLS projects job opportunities for medical and health services managers to expand rapidly, at a rate of approximately 18% between 2018 and 2028.
-This rate of growth is well above the national average, which hovers around 5%.
+The BLS projects job opportunities for medical and health services managers to expand rapidly, at a rate of approximately 28% between 2021 and 2031, well above the average growth expected for all other occupations.

-Begin Your Career Journey as a Medical and Health Services Manager
+Begin Your Journey to Become a Medical and Health Services Manager

-As the demand for healthcare workers in the U.S. rises, the industry will need more managers to ensure the smooth operation of healthcare facilities.
-If you’re looking for a meaningful future that offers the satisfaction of helping others, and plenty of opportunities to learn and grow along the way, consider becoming a medical and health services manager.
-Get started on this professional path by discovering Maryville University’s online Bachelor of Science in Healthcare Management.
+In the future of healthcare, demand for qualified workers will continue to rise.
+As a result, the industry will need more managers to ensure the smooth operation of healthcare facilities.
+Individuals looking for a meaningful career that offers the satisfaction of helping others and plenty of opportunities to learn and grow along the way should consider becoming a medical and health services manager.